ddev/ddev/README.md

 Successfully imported files for drupal8
 ```

 The `import-files` command allows you to specify the location of uploaded file assets to import for your site.
 For Drupal, this is the public files directory, located at `sites/default/files` by default.
 For WordPress, this is the uploads directory, located at `wp-content/uploads` by default.
-The files may be provided as a directory or archive containing the contents of the uploads folder.
+The files may be provided as a directory or tar archive containing the contents of the uploads folder.
 The contents of the directory or archive provided will be copied to the default location of the upload directory for your site.

 ## Removing a site